Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 The project consists of 6 core partners: Northumbrian Water, Cognizant Ocean, Xylem Inc, Water Research Centre Limited, The Rivers Trust and ADAS.
 The project is further supported by 6 water companies across the United Kingdom and Ireland. </i></p>

 ## 4. Purpose and functionality
+### Why offline predictions and classifications are not enough?

+### Why was time series decomposition is introduced and its historical values are ingested?

 ## 5. Installation Instructions including requirements